diwassapkota805/GuessThePhrase/README.md

 # guessThePhrase
 - Select the Phrase you want to guess.
-- Limited attempts provided.(If guessed the phrase/word right, you win.
-Else, you loose)
+- Limited attempts provided. (guessed the phrase/word right,win.
+Else, loose)

 ### Run the program using makefile